 Lamphead cooling is critical to the operation of the lamphead.
+There are two types of lampheads available:

-The CW610 requires an external source of cooling air ducted to each lamphead.
+- Internal Blower: requires no external cooling air. - Remote Blower: requires an external source of cooling air ducted to each lamphead.

 The following specifications must be maintained for all applications at all times regardless of which type of lamphead is used: